SNAP Benefits in New Mexico: How to Apply and Qualify

 What Can You Buy with SNAP Benefits?

 Your EBT card is for buying groceries to prepare at home.
-You can purchase a wide variety of food items to keep your kitchen stocked and your family fed.
-Eligible items generally include:
+You can purchase a wide variety of food items that make up a healthy diet for your household.
+This includes staples from every food group.

 Fruits and vegetables